 Increasingly, newcomers to Canada are arriving with pets (we love pets!).
 Dogs, cats and whatever.
 And also increasingly, pet insurance has become more important, both in terms of pet health and owner liability.

-Dogs and Home insurance: Your dog is legally considered your “property” which can come with a fair amount of liability exposure if you’re not careful.
-For that reason, dog bites usually fall under the purview of your personal liability insurance, which is really a part of your home insurance policy.
-It’s because of this liability exposure that makes it important to advise your insurance broker (and landlord!) that you have a dog.
+Dogs and Home insurance: Your dog is legally your “property” which can come with a fair amount of liability exposure if you’re not careful.
+For that reason, dog bites usually fall under the purview of your personal liability insurance, which is a part of your home insurance policy.
+It’s because of this liability exposure that it’s important to advise your insurance broker (and landlord!) that you have a dog.

 To discover more about Pet Insurance, click here.